The Ultimate Fighter: Team Joanna vs. Team Cláudia Finale: Predictions & Analysis

 A few statistical edges stand out.
 Nicolau throws significantly more leather — a 0.9 sig. strike per minute gap.
 Nicolau is far more active with takedowns, averaging 3.1 more per 15 minutes.
 Nicolau has tighter striking defense, making opponents miss more often.

-**The Pick: Matheus Nicolau over John Moraga.** We're leaning Nicolau here at 68%, a solid but not overwhelming edge.
-Notably, the betting market has Nicolau at 40% implied while our model sees 68% — a 27-point disagreement that could signal value.
+The Pick: Matheus Nicolau over John Moraga.
+The model gives Nicolau a slight nod at 63% — this could easily go either way.
+Notably, the betting market has Nicolau at 40% implied while our model sees 63% — a 22-point disagreement that could signal value.

 Josh Stansbury vs Cory Hendricks